 To maintain future amenity, and limit the potential for noise intrusion, management zones have been recommended.
 These have been based on previous predictions, with consideration to 2017 ambient profiles.
-The recommended zones are based on adverse meteorological conditions and assume there are no annoying characteristics associated with the received noise levels.
+The recommended zones are based on adverse meteorological conditions.

-- Zone 1: Acceptable (green).
-This is based on areas with a potential received noise level below 35 dB(A) L{Aeq.
-15 min}.
-This is the adopted intrusive noise goal. - Minimal potential for land use conflicts or land use incompatibility (noise issues).
-Development can take place with appropriate planning provisions. - Potential noise issues are considered to be negligible in this zone. - Received noise levels would be unlikely to be discernible by the average (reasonable) listener and therefore would not warrant further consideration. - Zone 2: Moderate (khaki).
+- Zone 1.
+Acceptable (green).
+This is based on areas with a potential received noise level below 35 dB(A) L{Aeq, 15 min}.
+This is the adopted intrusive noise goal.
+Minimal potential for land use conflicts or land use incompatibility (noise issues).
+Development can take place.
+Potential noise issues are considered to be negligible in this zone.
+Received noise levels would be unlikely to be discernible by the average (reasonable) listener and therefore would not warrant further consideration. - Zone 2: Moderate (khaki).
 This is based on areas with a potential received noise level between 35-40 dB(A).
-This is the zone between the adopted intrusive L{Aeq, 15 min} noise design goal and the NSW INP recommended acceptable noise level L{Aeq, 9h} for a rural area (night time). - Potential noise issues are marginal to moderate in this zone. - Development may be able to take place with appropriate planning controls and options for active treatment to maintain internal noise levels. - Zone 3.
+This is the zone between the adopted intrusive L{Aeq, 15 min} noise design goal and the NSW INP recommended acceptable noise level L{Aeq, 9h} for a rural area (night time).
+Potential noise issues are marginal to moderate in this zone.
+Development may be able to take place with appropriate planning controls and options for active treatment to maintain internal noise levels. - Zone 3.
 Provisional (orange).
 This is based on areas with a potential received noise level of between 40-45 dB(A) (industrial).
-This is the zone between the NSW INP recommended acceptable noise level ($L{Aeq, 9h}$) for a rural area (night time) and recommended acceptable noise level for a suburban area ($L{Aeq, 9h}$). - This is also the area were road traffic noise levels may be greater than 60 dB(A) ($L{Aeq, 15hr}$) and 55 dB(A) ($L{Aeq, 9hr}$). - The potential for internal noise levels greater than 35 dB(A) is also present in this area.
+This is the zone between the NSW INP recommended acceptable noise level (L{Aeq, 9h}) for a rural area (night time) and recommended acceptable noise level for a suburban area (L{Aeq, 9h}).
+This is also the area were road traffic noise levels may be greater than 60 dB(A) (L{Aeq, 15hr}) and 55 dB(A) (L{Aeq, 9hr}).
+The potential for internal noise levels greater than 35 dB(A) is also present in this area.